quangmng/Anivise/README.md

 ```
 https://github.com/firebase/firebase-ios-sdk.git
 ```
-- GoogleService-Info.plist: required to test Firebase functions, place it in project's root folder.
-(Note for Advanced iOS Development course: This file will be attached in Canvas Assignment .zip submission.
+- `GoogleService-Info.plist`: required to test Firebase functions, place it in project's root folder.
+<br>(Note for Advanced iOS Development course: This file will be attached in Canvas Assignment .zip submission.
 Not available in Github repo for security reasons.)

 ### What is Anivise?
 ### *Anivise - anime.visualise*